'We are asking this individual to come forward to police'

-Image released of a person police would like to speak with in relation to Ballymena disorder
+Police release image of person they would like to speak with in relation to Ballymena disorder

 Police added that a report can also be submitted online using the non-emergency reporting form.